chrisdrifte/crypto-connect/packages/errors/README.md

   if (err instanceof NotAuthorizedError) {
     // Credentials have been supplied but are not sufficient to authorize
     // the request
   }

-  if (err instanceof ClientError) {
-    // Server responded with a 200 status, but content contained error data }

   if (err instanceof ServerError) {